Français

 In her book Boy or Girl?, Elizabeth Whelan, Sc.D., disputes the Shettles method and suggests the opposite.

-IVF & sperm sort are very expensive and usually they need 2 or three trials - example of IVF fees
+Have there been any recent developments in the in-vitro field?
+IVF & sperm sort are very expensive and usually they need 2 or three trials

 A new study published in the September 1998 issue of Human Reproduction suggests that technology once used for farm animals may benefit parents who want girls.
 Researchers at the Genetics & IVF Institute in Fairfax, VA, say they can help parents choose the sex of their baby through flow cytometry, a procedure in which DNA is stained with a flourescent dye and sorted.
 The technology capitalizes on the fact that Y-chromosome sperm (which produce boys) has 2.8 percent less genetic material than X-chromosome sperm (which produce girls).
 Researchers can use a DNA detector to divvy up sperm, which is then artificially inseminated into the woman.